aashiq-ahmed-robotics/Robotics-Projects/Inventory-Control-Robot/README.md

 - Data can be transmitted wirelessly

 ## Code
-- Embedded control logic implemented using Arduino IDE
+- `inventory_robot.ino` – Embedded control and logic code

 ## Limitations
 - Detection accuracy depends on lighting